SamarpanChakraborty97/ML-Projects/Project1/README.md

 ## 🙏 Acknowledgments

-- ACME for providing the customer survey dataset
+- Apziva for providing the customer survey dataset and project guidance
-- Apziva for project guidance

 ---